MarkGodrick/DPITI/README.md

 ## Image2Text2Image DP: Differential Privacy Data Synthesis Cross Modality
 We believe that the text modality can introduce greater variation in image generation under DP constraints while not significantly compromising the quality of the generated data.
+I personally name our proposed method as **Image2Text2Image DP**, or **DPITI** for short.

 ### Proposed Methodology
 Following the work [Lin et al.(2024)](https://openreview.net/forum?id=YEhQs8POIo),[Xie et al.(2024)](https://arxiv.org/abs/2403.01749), we aim to exploit more potential from LLM and diffusion models, thus we proposed the following method to enhance the variety of synthesized data while preserving accuracy.